 $ netstat -V $ netstat --version

 When you run one of the above commands, you will see a list of supported and unsupported address families.
-Note that the version data showed by this command represents the version of net-tools installed on your machine.
+Note that the version data shown by this command represents the version of net-tools installed on your machine.

 39. Display the Help Page